Function Description

 RelationshipCardinalityType |

-Sets the message propagation direction to determine the notification scope of related operations.
-For example, with a forward direction (from source to relation) and a strong relationship type: If object A in the source dataset is deleted, the system will send a deletion notification to the relation dataset and automatically delete the related objects in it.
-However, deleting an object in the relation dataset will not send a notification to the source dataset or trigger any operations on it.
-The current version does not support related operations; only creating relations is supported.
-The following options are available:
+| Message Direction | Sets the direction of message propagation, which determines the notification scope for associative operations.
+Taking forward direction (from source to association) with a strong relationship type as an example: If object A in the source dataset is deleted, the system will send a delete notification to the association dataset and automatically delete the related objects within it.
+However, deleting an object in the association dataset will not send a notification to the source dataset nor trigger any operation on the source dataset.

 |